aifyer/Getting-and-Cleaning-Data-using-R/README.md

-# Coursera - Getting and cleaning data - Course project submission
+# Getting and cleaning data

-This repo contains a submission for the Coursera *Getting and cleaning data* course project.
+This repo contains a submission for the  *Getting and cleaning data* course project.
 (Submitted DJ 27/3/19).
 The primary elements include:

 * **run_analysis.R** - Main script that processes input data files to tidy output data set.